A 194-year-old apple tree, the matriarch of the Northwest apple industry, has died - KVIA

 “While we knew this day would come, we hoped it was still years away,” Charles Ray, urban forester for the City of Vancouver, told CNN.

-Around 2015, the team of experts caring for the tree noticed that the cambium layer — the layer in the trunk responsible for transporting water and nutrients to the top of the tree — was starting to die back, Ray explained.
+Around 2015, the team of experts caring for the tree noticed that the cambium layer — the growing part of the trunk — was starting to die back, Ray explained.
 That contributed to the creation of a spiral crack in the trunk, which hollowed out over the years.
 The tree finally died in June.

 “The tree itself has taken on its own persona.
 It’s a living organism, just like us, and it’s been faced with a lifetime of challenges,” Ray said.
 “It stood there for generations and witnessed the world change around it.”